nicoleissa/EfficientAdding/README.md

 # EfficientAdding
 > This Java program adds a sequence of numbers efficiently.
 The main class is the EfficientAdding class; this class accepts user input.
+This class contains one method and utilizes the PriorityQueue data structure.

 ## Table of Contents
 * [General Info](#general-information)